jigmetnamgyal/astrocredence/README.md

 This is code repository for a simple analytics visualization site for [Codeforces](http://codeforces.com/) online judge users using [Codeforces API](https://codeforces.com/apiHelp).

+This is code repository for a project that I am working.
+Astrocredence is a platform where your thoughts are shared, acknowledged and debated upon?
+A platform where you can portray yourself,your art and even sell it without the hassle of finding the right digital market?

 ## Prerequisites:
 * Install git in your machine.
 * Have basic command line experiance.